Q. I’ve heard that the government can’t really enforce the penalty for not having health insurance. Is this true?

 The individual shared responsibility provision (individual mandate) requires most Americans to have health insurance, although there are numerous exemptions.
 For those who don’t qualify for an exemption, the penalty for non-compliance is assessed on annual income tax returns, starting with the 2014 returns that were filed in early 2015.

 Tax returns now include a question about whether you had health insurance in force throughout the year.
-In many cases, employers, insurance companies, and the exchanges are reporting this data directly to the IRS, but each tax filer has to answer the question each year.
-The question appears on 2016 tax returns, just as it did for 2014 and 2015; nothing has changed about that under the Trump Administration.
+In many cases, employers, insurance companies, and the exchanges report this data directly to the IRS, but each tax filer has to answer the question each year.
+The question appears on 2017 tax returns (question 61 on the 1040), just as it did for 2014 through 2016; nothing has changed about that under the Trump Administration.

 For most unpaid taxes, there are a variety of ways that the IRS can recoup their money.
 But the text of the ACA is very clear in stating that taxpayers who don’t pay their ACA penalty are not subject to levies, liens, or criminal prosecution.

 The only way that the IRS can collect the ACA penalty is if you pay it voluntarily, or if you’re owed a refund.
 In the latter case, the IRS deducts the penalty from your refund.
-Roughly 70 percent of tax filers receive a refund, and the average refund was nearly $3,000 in 2014 and 2015.
+Roughly 73 percent of tax filers received a refund in 2017, averaging nearly $3,000.

-In most cases, the penalties will continue to be lower than the average refund amount.
+For most people, the penalties continue to be lower than the average refund amount.
 So the IRS can collect a good chunk of the penalties simply by withholding the penalty from the filers’ refund checks.
 And for filers who are not owed a refund in a given year, the penalty can be deducted from a future year’s refund instead.